micmejia/bible-dump/NKJV/Romans/Rom 11.md

 For if God did not spare the natural branches, He may not spare you either.

 ###### 22
-Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, [^e]goodness, if you continue in _His_ goodness.
+Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, goodness, if you continue in _His_ goodness.
 Otherwise you also will be cut off.

 ###### 23
 And they also, if they do not continue in unbelief, will be grafted in, for God is able to graft them in again.